BDSM in culture and media

-BDSM (i.e., bondage and discipline, dominance and submission, sadism and masochism) is a frequent theme in culture and media, including in books, films, television, music, magazines, public performances and online media.
+BDSM (i.e., bondage and discipline, dominance and submission, sadism and masochism) is a frequent theme in culture and media, including in books, films, video games, television, music, magazines, public performances and online media.

 Newspapers and magazines

-During the last decades, a wide variety of periodical publications have been published dealing with BDSM.
-Besides small independent publishing companies, organized groups were active in this field.
-Many have stopped publishing or transferred operations to the Internet.
+During the late 20th and early 21st centuries, a variety of periodicals were published on the subject of BDSM.
+Small independent publishing companies and organized groups were both active in this field, though many have since ceased publication or transferred to online publishing.
 The German-language Schlagzeilen magazine started in 1988 as the group's internal newspaper and is an important BDSM publication in German-speaking countries today.

-Events and figures related to BDSM have been repeatedly spotlighted in the media.
-In 2002, The Washington Post ran an article which said that Jack McGeorge, a munitions analyst for the UNMOVIC, was also a leader in the Washington, DC BDSM community.
-Following this, several commentators compared his BDSM activities repeatedly with the torture techniques used by Saddam Hussein.
+Events and figures related to BDSM have also appeared in the media.
+In 2002, The Washington Post newspaper ran an article which said that Jack McGeorge, a munitions analyst for the UNMOVIC, was also a leader in the Washington, DC BDSM community.
+Following this, several commentators compared his BDSM activities with the torture techniques used by Saddam Hussein's administration in Iraq.
 Others compared today's discrimination of BDSM practitioners with the situation of homosexuals in the past.

-In Germany EMMA, a well-known feminist magazine, published by Alice Schwarzer, continued its PorNO campaign against hatred towards women and violent pornography aiming to ban pornography in Germany.
+In Germany EMMA, a well-known feminist magazine, published by Alice Schwarzer, pursued its PorNO campaign against hatred towards women and violent pornography aiming to ban pornography in Germany.
 In it, Schwarzer states, among other things, that sadomasochistic practices are generally to be equated with violence against women.
 Her judgment on female sadomasochism ("Female masochism is collaboration!") has often been criticized for implying a state of war between genders.
 EMMA magazine criticized Helmut Newton, accusing him of "pornografization of fashion photography", and criticized his "therein unrestrainedly realized sadomasochistic obsessions".